A Lightweight Optical Flow CNN - Revisiting Data Fidelity and Regularization: Experiments

 \subsection{Results}

-We compare LiteFlowNet, LiteFlowNet2, and its variants to the state-of-the-art optical flow methods on the public benchmarks including FlyingChairs (Chairs)~\cite{Dosovitskiy15}, Sintel Clean and Final passes~\cite{Butler12}, KITTI~2012~\cite{Geiger12}, and KITTI 2015~\cite{Menze15}.
+We evaluate LiteFlowNet and LiteFlowNet2 against the state-of-the-art methods on the public optical flow benchmarks including FlyingChairs (Chairs)~\cite{Dosovitskiy15}, Sintel Clean and Final~\cite{Butler12}, KITTI~2012~\cite{Geiger12}, and KITTI 2015~\cite{Menze15}.
 Average end-point error (AEE) and specialized percentage error are reported.

 \textbf{FlyingChairs.} We first compare the intermediate results of several well-performing networks trained on Chairs alone in Table~\ref{tab:flyingchairs results}.
 LiteFlowNet-pre outperforms the compared networks.
 No intermediate result is available for FlowNet2~\cite{Ilg17} as each stacking network is trained on the Chairs~$\rightarrow$~Things3D schedule individually.
 Since FlowNetC, FlowNetS (variants of FlowNet~\cite{Dosovitskiy15}), and SPyNet~\cite{Ranjan17} have fewer parameters than FlowNet2 and the latter two models do not perform feature matching, we construct a small-size counterpart \textbf{LiteFlowNetX-pre} for a fair comparison by removing the matching part and shrinking the model sizes of NetC and NetE by about 4 and 5 times, respectively.
-Despite LiteFlowNetX-pre is 43 and 1.33 times smaller than FlowNetC and SPyNet, respectively, it still outperforms these networks and is on par with FlowNetC that uses explicit feature matching.
+Despite LiteFlowNetX-pre is 43 and 1.33 times smaller than FlowNetC and SPyNet, respectively, it outperforms these networks and is on par with FlowNetC that uses explicit feature matching.
 As shown in Table~\ref{tab:results}, LiteFlowNet2-pre which is also trained on Chairs is on par with LiteFlowNet on Sintel and outperforms LiteFlowNet on KITTI.